-CGC1D0 Issues in Canadian Geography, Grade 9, Academic This course examines interrelationships within and between Canada's natural and human systems and how these systems interconnect with those in other parts of the world.
-Students will explore environmental, economic, and social geographic issues relating to topics such as transportation options, energy choices, and urban development.
-Students will apply the concepts of geographic thinking and the geographic inquiry process, including spatial technologies, to investigate various geographic issues and to develop possible approaches for making Canada a more sustainable place in which to live.
-Prerequisite: None CGC1DZ Geography, Grade 9, STEM The discipline of Geography touches heavily on the areas of Science, Technology, Engineering and Math (STEM).
+CGC1W0 Exploring Canadian Geography, Grade 9, De-streamed This course builds on learning in Grades 7 and 8 in geography.
+Students will explore relationships within and between Canada's natural and human systems and how they interconnect with other parts of the world.
+Students will also examine environmental and economic issues, and their impact related to topics such as natural resources and industries, careers, land use and responsible development, and sustainability.
+In addition, students will understand the connections that diverse communities and individuals have with the physical environment and each other throughout Canada, including First Nations, Métis, and Inuit perspectives.
+Students will apply geographic thinking, use the geographic inquiry process, and use geospatial technologies throughout their investigations.
+Prerequisite: None CGC1WZ Geography, Grade 9, STEM The discipline of Geography touches heavily on the areas of Science, Technology, Engineering and Math (STEM).
 STEM applications in Geography help students better understand cross-disciplinary phenomena and encourages them to be better problem solvers.
 An understanding of Geography, and its utilization in the STEM field, will help promote an awareness of how Geography affects both global health and community life.
 Some project-based examples involve building bird houses, and relationships with Fighting Island, and ERCA.
 Students will learn how to use the Arc GIS program to help solve real life issues within the environment.
 Students will work collaboratively with the other STEM courses of Math, Science, and Technology.
 Please note, students can enroll in BOTH French Immersion and the STEM Academy.
-In this case, students must take the French Immersion Geography (CGC 1DL), not the STEM Geography course (CGC 1DZ).
-Prerequisite: None CGG3O1 Travel and Tourism: A Geographic Perspective, Grade 11, Open This course focuses on issues related to travel and tourism within and between various regions of the world.
+In this case, students must take the French Immersion Geography (CGC1WL), not the STEM Geography course (CGC1WZ).
+Prerequisite: None CGG301 Travel and Tourism: A Geographic Perspective, Grade 11, Open This course focuses on issues related to travel and tourism within and between various regions of the world.
 Students will investigate unique environmental, sociocultural, economic, and political characteristics of selected world regions.
 They will explore travel patterns and trends as well as tensions related to tourism, and will predict future tourism destinations.
 Students will apply the concepts of geographic thinking and the geographic inquiry process, including spatial technologies, to investigate the impact of the travel industry on natural environments and human communities.
-Prerequisite: Canadian Geographic Issues, Grade 9, Academic or Applied CGW4C1 World Issues: A Geographic Analysis, Grade 12 College Preparation 0011401 This course explores many difficult challenges facing Canada and the world today - challenges such as unequal access to food, water, and energy; urbanization; globalization; and meeting the needs of a growing world population while ensuring the sustainability of the natural environment.
-Students will explore these and other world issues from environmental, social, economic, and political perspectives, while applying the concepts of geographic thinking, the geographic inquiry process, and spatial technologies to guide and support their investigations.
-Prerequisite: Issues in Canadian Geography, Grade 9, Academic or Applied CHA3U1 American History, Grade 11, University Preparation This course explores key aspects of the social, economic, and political development of the United States from precontact to the present.
+Prerequisite: Canadian Geographic Issues, Grade 9, Academic or Applied CHA3U1 American History, Grade 11, University Preparation This course explores key aspects of the social, economic, and political development of the United States from precontact to the present.
 Students will examine the contributions of groups and individuals to the country's evolution and will explore the historical context of key issues, trends, and events that have had an impact on the United States, its identity and culture, and its role in the global community.
 Students will extend their ability to apply the concepts of historical thinking and the historical inquiry process, including the interpretation and analysis of evidence, when investigating various forces that helped shape American history.
 Prerequisite: Canadian History since World War I, Grade 10, Academic or Applied CHC2D0 Canadian History Since World War I, Grade 10, Academic This course explores social, economic, and political developments and events and their impact on the lives of different groups in Canada since 1914.
 Students will examine the role of conflict and cooperation in Canadian society, Canada's evolving role within the global community, and the impact of various individuals, organizations, and events on Canadian identity, citizenship, and heritage.
 They will develop their ability to apply the concepts of historical thinking and the historical inquiry process, including the interpretation and analysis of evidence, when investigating key issues and events in Canadian history since 1914.
 Prerequisite: None